-The key to control for any process resides in the understanding of its variability.
-How much do we know about the variation of our processes or systems and are we in the state of control?
-These questions require answers to achieve success in the execution of the Equipment Cleaning Process.
-Understanding, detection, response, and control, from input through to output of variation, consumed a focus of the revised FDA Process Validation Guidance to Industry (Figure 1).
+The key to controlling any process resides in understanding its variability.
+How much do we know about the variation of our processes or systems, and are we in a state of control?
+These questions require answers to achieve success in the execution of the equipment cleaning process.
+Understanding, detection, response, and control — from input to output of variation — consumed the focus of the revised FDA process validation guidance document.

 Additionally, comparative cleanability studies could be performed to compare products.
 Typical evaluation factors include (but are not limited to):

 Complexity of the cleaning procedure

 It is recommended to perform studies and plot data, normalizing them when appropriate so they can be presented on the same plane and previously unknown sources of variability can be found.

 Critical Cleaning Validation Tasks

 The use of data collection, analysis, and evaluation are the most critical tasks in a cleaning validation program.
 The earlier practitioners start realizing this, the better understanding of variability they will achieve.